sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Select alternative section titles
+Short desc    : Select alternative section titles
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A package providing an interface to sectioning commands for
+Descript     : A package providing an interface to sectioning commands for
              : selection from various title styles.
 E.g., marginal titles and
              : to change the font of all headings with a single command, also
              : providing simple one-step page styles.
 Also includes a package